 RLST 11004.
 Introduction to the Hebrew Bible.
 100 Units.

 The Hebrew Bible (Old Testament) is a complex anthology of disparate texts and reflects a diversity of religious, political, and historical perspectives from ancient Israel and Judah.
-Because this collection of texts continues to play an important role in modern religions, new significances are often imposed upon this ancient literature.
+Because this collection of texts continues to play an important role in modern religions, new meanings are often imposed upon this ancient literature.
 In this course, we will attempt to read biblical texts on their own terms and will also contextualize their ideas and goals with texts and material culture from ancient Mesopotamia, Syro-Palestine, and Egypt.
 In this way, we will discover that the Hebrew Bible is fully part of the cultural milieu of the ancient Near East.
-We will read a significant portion of the Hebrew Bible in English, along with selections from other ancient Near Eastern texts as well as secondary literature.
-This course will include discussion sections.
+To these ends, we will read a significant portion of the Hebrew Bible in English, along with selections from other ancient Near Eastern texts as well as secondary literature.

-Note(s): This course counts as a Gateway course for RLST majors/minors.
-This course meets the HS or LMCS Committee distribution requirement for Divinity students.
+Prerequisite(s): This course counts as a Gateway course for RLST majors/minors.

 RLST 12000.
 Introduction to the New Testament: Texts and Contexts of Interpretation.
 100 Units.